Cotswold Festival of Steam:

-Once again the Gloucestershire Warwickshire Railway is putting on a spectacular Festival of Steam with up to eight locomotives in steam over the late May bank holiday weekend.
+Once again the stage is set for the Gloucestershire Warwickshire Steam Railway's spectacular Cotswold Festival of Steam with an expected eight locomotives* in steam over the late May bank holiday weekend.

 Lots of family fun